atolab/zenoh-web/content/blog/2023-10-03-zenoh-dragonite.md

 draft: false
 ---

-# Zenoh Dragonite Took Off!

-We are happy to announce the release of Zenoh 0.10.0-rc “Dragonite”.
+We are happy to announce the release of Zenoh 0.10.0-rc **Dragonite**.

 This version introduces new important features and improvements we have been working on the last couple of months.
 Specifically, this release introduces: